Tim Renner: Political career

-At the age of 18, Tim Renner entered the party SPD, but left the party soon after.
-In November 2013, Tim Renner entered the party for the second time.
+At the age of 18, Renner entered the party SPD, but left the party soon after.
+In November 2013, Renner entered the party for the second time.

-On February, 27th 2014, Berlin's mayor Klaus Wowereit introduced Renner as new secretary for cultural affairs of Berlin.
+On 27 February 2014, Berlin's mayor Klaus Wowereit introduced Renner as new secretary for cultural affairs of Berlin.
 He succeeded André Schmitz.

 He is said to have little influence, according to magazine "Kulturpolitische Mitteilungen".
 When Berlin named Katja Lucker "Rock- und Popbeauftragte" in 2013, with her "Music Board", they gave her one million Euros and a team.
 95 percent of money spent in Berlin on cultural topics is dedicated to operas, museums and theatres.

-In March 2014, Tim Renner made public that he wanted to name Chris Dercon as new intendant for the "Volksbühne Berlin", having formerly worked for the Tate Gallery of Modern Art.
+In March 2014, Renner made public that he wanted to name Chris Dercon as new intendant for the "Volksbühne Berlin", having formerly worked for the Tate Gallery of Modern Art.
 The decision has been met with skepticism, criticized for instance by Claus Peymann.